mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 [Youtube Video]

-**Why "Wishlist for WooCommerce" Plugin?**
+**Why "Ultimate Wishlist for WooCommerce" Plugin?**

 This plugin is built with the goal to connect your store directly with buyer's hearts.
 It boosts the buyer's engagement rate, increases sales, improves the customer shopping experience, offers better targeting, etc.

-The benefits are mutual to the buyers as well as to the sellers, hence "Wishlist for WooCommerce" is a fundamental plugin that every store must-have.
+The benefits are mutual to the buyers as well as to the sellers, hence "Ultimate Wishlist for WooCommerce" is a fundamental plugin that every store must-have.

  Let's check the major benefit that this plugin offers.